Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

 Katharine Hepburn was a star unlike any other.
 An upper-class Bryn Mawr graduate with the disciplined athleticism of a true tomboy, she was utterly uninterested in Hollywood glamour.
 Known for her casual slouchy style and independent spirit, Katharine Hepburn was an unyielding force with a mind of her own.
 Tough and assertive both onscreen and off, it seems the only man capable of taming her was the man who became her most famous onscreen partner, Spencer Tracy.
-The real-life love affair of Tracy and Hepburn has since become legendary, lasting for over 20 years and through 9 films until Tracy's untimely death at the age of 67.
+The real-life love affair of Tracy and Hepburn has since become legendary, lasting for over 20 years and through nine films until Tracy's untimely death at the age of 67.

 But even beyond her films with Tracy, Kate managed to conquer Hollywood on her own terms.
 She mastered comedies, dramas, and everything in between.
-Throughout her career, she won a record-breaking 4 Oscars for Best Actress (a record that still stands) and racked up 12 nominations in total.
-Enjoying an incredible career that lasted for decades, on this list alone you'll find films from the '30s, '40s, '50s, '60s and '80s.
+Throughout her career, she won a record-breaking four Oscars for Best Actress (a record that still stands) and racked up 12 nominations in total.
+Enjoying an incredible career that lasted for decades, on this list alone you'll find films from the '30s, '40s, '50s, '60s, and '80s.
 If you have yet to see the real Kate Hepburn on screen, you're in for a treat.

-FYI: I chose the order of my Katharine Hepburn top ten by considering each film's importance in Katharine’s overall career, the size/importance of her role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB, Netflix, and Rotten Tomatoes.
+I chose the order of my Katharine Hepburn top ten by considering each film's importance in Katharine’s overall career, the size/importance of her role in them, and their overall popularity today as evident by their ratings on sites like IMDB, Netflix, and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top ten).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
 If you discover your favorite Katharine Hepburn film is missing, feel free to post a comment explaining why you would recommend it.

 Top 10 Katharine Hepburn Films